YottaDB/YDBDoc/MessageRecovery/errors.rst

 GTMSECSHROPCMP
 --------------------

-GTMSECSHROPCMP, GTMSECSHR operation may be compromised
+GTMSECSHROPCMP, gtmsecshr operation may be compromised

 Run Time Error: This indicates that GTMSECSHR could not acquire the privileges required to assist more than a restricted set of processes.